isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 has the flexibility to vary such thresholds for specific entities as the situation warrants, and if so, these will be prescribed in subsidiary legislation.</p>
 <p>
-<br>Parties may wish to refer here &lt;CJM link&gt; for a step-by-step process
+<br>Parties may wish to refer to <a href="/about-sira/disposing-equity-interest-or-voting-power/" rel="noopener noreferrer nofollow" target="_blank">Disposal of Equity Interest or Voting Power in a Designated Entity</a> for
-flow on the disposal of equity interest or voting power in a designated entity.</p>
+a step-by-step process flow.</p>
 </div>
 </details>
 <details class="isomer-details">